 |Email Deliverability||Emails consistently land in the inbox||Emails often land in the spam folder||ConvertKit|

-Curious how we got to this conclusion?
-Continue reading!
+Curious how I got to this conclusion?
+Keep reading!

 ConvertKit vs Flodesk: Comparison Overview